Kyawkk/MoviesApp/README.md

 # MoviesApp
- An app that shows movies details.
+ An app that shows the list of the movies and their details.

 ## Architecture
 - Clean Architecture